giobale/dog-breed-explorer/README.md

 ## Data Transformation with dbt

-After the data ingestion pipeline has loaded raw data into BigQuery, use dbt to transform and refine the data through the medallion architecture layers (raw → staging → marts).
+After the data ingestion pipeline has loaded raw data into BigQuery, use dbt to transform and refine the data through the medallion architecture layers (raw → silver → gold).

 **See**: [dbt README](dbt/README.md) for complete instructions on running dbt models locally and understanding the transformation logic.